-Accommodation & Events: booking@rottenhof.at
+accommodation & events: booking@rottenhof.at

-General enquiries: office@rottenhof.at
+General inquiries: office@rottenhof.at

 Telephone: +43 664 1807915